alladarajendrakumar/docker-multihost-networking/README.md

     -d vmwarefusion \
     etcd

-# set the HOSTIP enviornment variable
+# set the HOSTIP enviornment variable to etcd host
 export HOSTIP=$(docker-machine ip etcd)

 # Bootstrap the etcd container on the host